nicobokhari13/VehicleDatabusSimulator/README.md

 * researched the Data Bus Design Pattern
 * created a presentation showcasing my findings
 * developed this software project to apply the Data Bus Pattern
-* produce and edit a video presenting my research and demoing this project
+* produced and editted a video presenting my research and demoing this project

 ## Products